 The most I could go without washing my hair was two days, in which I would use this lovely Overnight Dry Shampoo by Kaia Naturals to keep things under control.
 However, I recommend using dry shampoos with caution since they can contribute to the buildup on your scalp.

-For someone with a different hair type than mine, such as Ingrid, our Holistic Skin Coach, a hair washing routine would look drastically different.
+For someone with a different hair type than mine, a hair washing routine would look drastically different.